 Before the U.S. Supreme Court ruling in 2015 declaring laws banning same-sex marriages to be unconstitutional, a review of marriage laws throughout the country would have revealed that states that allow gay marriage far outnumbered those that did not.
 In fact, 37 states allowed same-sex marriages, so what were the issues preventing all states from […]

 The termination of a marriage through a divorce can be a complex court proceeding when there are young children or substantial assets.
 Custody, visitation and distribution of marital property issues usually require the assistance of an experienced family law attorney.
 If you and your spouse have already resolved all of the issues that might normally […]

 When the U.S. Supreme Court effectively made same-sex marriage legal across the United States in 2015, it seemed as though the debate between civil unions and marriages was over.
 However, while same-sex marriage is now legal in the U.S., civil unions and similar types of unions, such as domestic partnerships, still exist in some states. […]

 Unfortunately, some immigrants try to cheat the system in order to gain entry into the United States.
-The United State Citizenship and Immigration Service (USCIS) appreciates whistle blowers who report fraud.
+The United States Citizenship and Immigration Service (USCIS) appreciates whistleblowers who report fraud.
 Here is how to report immigration marriage fraud.
-“Anonymity & Whistleblower Protection” United States citizenship is very valuable and some applicants try to leap […]
+“Anonymity & Whistleblower Protection” United States citizenship is very valuable and some applicants try to leapfrog over […]

 In California certified copies of divorce decrees are either authorized or informational and must be obtained from the specific county Superior Court where the divorce papers were filed.
 A list of individuals who qualify as an authorized requestor is provided below.
 An informational divorce decree is available for family history or genealogy purposes and it […]